California is the latest state to challenge Trump over plans to shut DACA down

 "In California, we don't turn our backs on those who helped the state succeed."

-Maine, Maryland, and Minnesota joined in the lawsuit, filed in federal court in San Francisco.
-They joined 16 other states that went to court last week, seeking to prevent the government from terminating the DACA program.
+Maine, Maryland and Minnesota joined in the lawsuit, filed in federal court in San Francisco.
+Sixteen other states filed a separate lawsuit last week seeking to prevent the government from terminating the DACA program.

 "I've never seen a time when we tell children that we'll punish them for acts they weren't responsible for," Becerra said.

-A third lawsuit was filed last week by the University of California and its president, Janet Napolitano.
-As Homeland Security secretary during the Obama administration, she helped design the DACA program.
-She called President Trump's decision "nothing more than unreasoned executive whim."
+The University of California and its president, Janet Napolitano, also filed suit last week over the plan to end the program, which Napolitano helped design as Homeland Security secretary during the Obama administration.
+She called Trump's decision "nothing more than unreasoned executive whim."

 All of the challenges urge federal courts to put a hold on the president's order until the cases can be heard and decided.

-President Trump said he would end the DACA program if Congress hasn't acted within six months to enact it into law.
+Trump gave Congress six months to act on whether to save the program.
 But he later tweeted, "If they can't, I will revisit this issue!"